torgbuiedunyenyo/infinite-book/world_document.md

 - To future times he can access through underground channels
 - Eventually, toward the Mystas edges where rumors suggest Tan may have gone

-Along the way, he learns to navigate by instinct when maps fail.
+Along the way, he learns to navigate through study and practice.
 He becomes something he never expected: a competent time traveler, self-taught under pressure.

 ### Part Five: The Truth

 Jay eventually discovers what happened to Tan.

 She went to the Mystas edges.
 Not because she was silenced or kidnapped or caught up in conspiracy—but because she wanted to.
-She'd learned about the dark thing, found it fascinating, and decided to go see it for herself.
+She'd learned about the unmapped regions, found them fascinating, and decided to go see for herself.
 It was an adventure.
 She had the resources, the training, the equipment.
 She didn't think to tell anyone because she planned to explain it all when she got back, "in her own time."

 She didn't consider what her disappearance would mean for Jay.
 It didn't occur to her that he would be blamed, hunted, forced to flee through time to clear his name.
 She wasn't being cruel—she simply didn't think about it.
 He wasn't real to her in the way she was real to herself.

-Jay finds her at the edges, or in transit back from them.
+Jay finds her returning from the edges, or at a station near them.
 She's fine.
 She's had an incredible experience.
 She's excited to tell him about it.

 ### Part Six: Resolution

 Jay has to decide what to do with this.

 He's spent weeks or months running, hiding, learning to survive across times.
 He's been terrified, exhausted, transformed.
 He's developed skills he never knew he could have.
-He's seen things about how the world works—about the dark thing, about the companies, about the future's exploitation of the past—that he can never unsee.
+He's seen things about how the world works—about the company's operations, about the future's exploitation of the past—that he can never unsee.

 And Tan didn't think about him at all.